qiqi789/new_website2/content/research.Rmd

 ## 发表论文 （Publications）

+* "A Lightweight Dual Stage Distillation Method For Knowledge Graph Completion", with Zeyu Yang, accepted by the 28th International Conference on Computer Supported Cooperative Work in Design (CSCWD 2025), 2025.

 * "A Novel Adaptive Multi-channel Fusion Network Based on Deep Learning for Diabetes Diagnosis and Readmission Prediction", with Peng Xia, accepted by 2024 Principle and practice of data and Knowledge Acquisition Workshop (PKAW 2024), Kyoto, Japan, 2024.
 [Web link](https://link.springer.com/chapter/10.1007/978-981-96-0026-7_20)

 * "DCWPSO: Particle Swarm Optimization with Dynamic Inertia Weight Updating and Enhanced Learning Strategies", with Yibo Han, and etc., Journal of PeerJ Computer Science, 2024.
 [Web link](https://peerj.com/articles/cs-2253/)